AndreasMadsen/domstream/README.md

 _Note that using this method on a singleton element will throw._

+### node.remove()

+Will remove the element and all its content.

+_Note that using this method on the root element will throw._

 #### node.getContent()

 Will return the content between start- and end-tag.